Photo: Monstera

-You've probably heard about the "beauty sleep" so many times that this phrase stopped making actual sense to you.
+You've probably heard about "beauty sleep" so many times that this phrase stopped making actual sense to you.
 But, despite all the prejudice, the "beauty sleep" saying is a real thing.
-Sleeping the right amount of hours per day is an important ritual that will help you to maintain both internal and external health.
+Sleeping the right amount of hours per day is an important ritual that will help you maintain both internal and external health.
 And, as you know, the key to external beauty lies deep within.

 What is the "Deep Sleep" Phase?

 Sleep is a state of full relaxation to your muscles and mind.
 Still, during this time, your body does a very important job of cleaning and repairing your systems, including your internal organs and skin.
 The deep phase of sleep is characterized by the natural rise of growth hormones, especially in children and young adults.
-As a result of the hormonal rise, the cells also show an increased production, repairing stress and UV damage.
+As a result of the hormonal rise, the cells also show increased production, repairing stress and UV damage.

 How Long Should the "Beauty Sleep" Last?

 The naturally occurring question is how long should you sleep to get the necessary amount of beauty rejuvenation?
 It all depends on your age and lifestyle.
 Healthy adults need between 7 to 9 hours of nighttime sleep.
 But it is not only about the quantity, but the quality of sleep matters as well.
 Building healthy sleep habits are just as crucial for your appearance as sleep longevity.
-Sleep hygiene includes going to sleep and waking up at the same time, before bed relaxation, limit caffeine and alcohol intake.
+Sleep hygiene includes going to sleep and waking up at the same time, before bed relaxation, and limiting caffeine and alcohol intake.

-Sleep deprivation is one of the worst enemies of your skin's good looks.
+Sleep deprivation is one of the worst enemies of your skin's radiance.
 It leads to premature skin aging, puffiness, dark circles under your eyes, and fine lines on your face.
 Not getting enough sleep may also be the cause of increased levels of cortisol in your blood, which also has a negative impact on your overall health.

 How You Sleep Is Also Important

 The way you lay on your pillow at night also affects your skin.
-The horizontal position negatively affects the fluid flow in the body, that is why we all struggle with swollen faces in the morning.
+The horizontal position negatively affects the fluid flow in the body, which is why we all struggle with swollen faces in the morning.
 Although side sleeping is good for column relaxation, it can lead to fine lines and wrinkles on your face.
 It is also bad for the décolletage area.

 The best position for the face is to sleep on the back.
-This way you won't be touching your pillow with your face skin, so it will stay cleaner, fresher, and won't be strange-looking in the morning.
+This way you won't be touching your pillow with your face skin, so it will stay cleaner, and fresher, and won't be strange-looking in the morning.
 A silky-smooth, clean pillowcase can also minimize the negative impact of rubbing on your skin.
 It is not as harsh as cotton and may prevent fine lines and wrinkles.